carlosgustavo/rocketseat-so-08/README.md

 </h1>

 <h4 align="center">
-The purpose of the application is similar to the business rule and data flow of the Tinder relationship application
+The purpose of the application is similar to the business rule and data flow of the Tinder relationship application.
 </h4>
 <p align="center">
   <img alt="languages" src="https://img.shields.io/github/languages/top/carlosgustavo/rocketseat-so-10">